RobDWaller/code101/README.md

 ## What is JavaScript?

-JavaScript is a dynamic scripting language that allows us to apply interactivity to an HTML page.
+JavaScript is a dynamic scripting language that allows you to apply interactivity to an HTML page.

 For example the code below will add an alert box to a web page and display the message "Hello World!".